vprnet/data/README.md

 All data used to create VPR News Applications will be published in this repository.

+This data is free to use, repurpose, and republish.
+See the included LICENSE for the legalese.

 ##Directory Naming Convention

 Data will be organized by project and build.
 The VPR Apps URL convention is as follows: http://www.vpr.net/apps/PROJECT-NAME/BUILD-NAME